huggingface/diffusers/docs/source/en/optimization/onnx.md

 ### Inference

-Here is an example of how you can load a SDXL ONNX model from [stabilityai/stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) and run inference using ONNX Runtime :
+Here is an example of how you can load a SDXL ONNX model from [stabilityai/stable-diffusion-xl-base-1.0](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) and run inference with ONNX Runtime :

 ```python
 from optimum.onnxruntime import ORTStableDiffusionXLPipeline